 - Is the student job eligible to be paid through the HR/Payroll System according to the grant agreement?
 If no, Grants and Funds Management will deny the Student Hire eForm and add comments notifying the initiator that the student should be paid through Accounts Payable.
 If yes, Grants and Funds Management will continue to review the Student Hire eForm and move to the next step.

 - Are there sufficient funds in the grant to pay the student as requested on the Student Hire eForm?
 If no, Grants and Funds Management will recycle the eForm back to initiator with comments asking for a funding change.
-If yes, Grants and Funds Management will approve the request and the eForm workflows to HR Operations for final authorization.
+If yes, Grants and Funds Management will approve the request and the eForm workflows to the next step.